 This course focuses on the alterations produced by injury and disease across the lifespan to distinguish normal physiology from pathophysiologic process.
 Biologic concepts and relationships that contribute to capacity for health and vulnerability to illness are examined.

-The focus of this course is the application of nursing theory, practice and research by advanced practice nurses in the promotion of health and wellness of women, newborns and their families during intrapartum and the immediate postpartum period.
-Emphasis is placed on the health-seeking behaviors of the mother and her family using a holistic approach emphasizing cultural, ethnic and racial diversity in the provision and evaluation of care.
-Supervised clinical experience includes anticipating and identifying complications and participating in consultations, referrals and collaborative management.
-Prereq: NURS 455.
+The art, theory, and the science for nurse-midwifery practice is expanded through research, critical analysis of disseminated research, quality assurance, and other scholarly activities.
+The focus of this course is the application of theory, practice and research by advanced practice nurses in the promotion of health and wellness of women, newborns and their families during intrapartum and the immediate postpartum period.
+Emphasis is placed on the health-seeking behaviors of the mother and her family using a holistic approach which respects cultural, ethnic, and racial diversity in the provision and evaluation of care.
+Supervised clinical experience focuses on achieving the foundation for competent practice as a beginning practitioner.
+This includes anticipating and identifying complications and participating in consultations, referrals, and collaborative management.

 This course is designed to prepare the student to refine history taking and physical examination skills for individuals across the lifespan.
 It incorporates diagnostic reasoning skills and interpretation of data which provides the basis for advanced nursing practice.